 - Listen to what they say to establish the facts.
 Did they stumbled onto the content accidentally, were they simply curious and went looking for it or did someone send it to them?

 If it was an accident, reassure them that is not their fault and show understanding.

 If they went looking for it or created it, have an honest conversation about why they felt the need to.

 If they were sent it, explain that this is not OK, the person who has sent it has done something wrong and there are some actions you can take together to report it.
 Read Get Help for more information

 If your child doesn’t want to talk to you and you are still really worried, don’t give up.
 Try again another time or find a different way to start the conversation.
 Remind them, if they don’t want to talk to you, they can also talk to another trusted adult or call Childline.

 4. Agree together what actions to take

 Together, you should agree what actions to take.
-These actions should be positive, encouraging them to be safe, rather than punishing them for what has happened.
+These actions should be positive, supporting them to be safer, rather than punishing them for what has happened.
 You may want to remove your child’s online access, but consider the impact this may have.
 The most likely consequence of such an action would be that your child will not discuss future problems with you for fear of being cut-off from their online lives.